86°F Knoxville

 --dns dns_cf

-• --dns dns_cf: Cloudflare DNS validation method
+• --dns dns_cf: use the Cloudflare DNS plugin for the challenge

 CF_Token="YOUR_CLOUDFLARE_API_TOKEN" \